rails-api/active_model_serializers/docs/howto/add_relationship_links.md

 end
 ```

-This will resilt in (example is in jsonapi adapter):
+This will result in (example is in jsonapi adapter):
 ```json
 {
   "data": {